bwsq/P1CG4-Smoxy/README.md

 Current code in Jonathan Branch

-Step 1 : Create a folder and virtual environment venv Step 2 : Place all the files and folder in
+Step 1 : Create a folder and virtual environment venv \n Step 2 : Place all the files and folder in \n
-Step 3 : pip install all missing dependencies
+Step 3 : pip install all missing dependencies \n

 App.py is the entry file, run that. mitmproxy and flask both uses ports, they can be changed in the app.py under mitm_port and flask_port.